• Skip to primary navigation

 • Melt the chocolate and let it cool down for a few minutes.

-• cream the butter powdered sugar, vanilla, and cocoa powder until smooth.
+• Cream the softened butter, powdered sugar, vanilla, and cocoa powder until smooth.

 • Add in the cooled down melted chocolate and mix until thick and creamy.